 FRC published a blog which stated that “it is not bigotry” to pursue anti-LGBTQ values and that LGBTQ rights are a “moral issue at play in the public square.”
 “But it is not bigotry to affirm what the Bible says about human sexuality and sexual intimacy.
 The weight of Keller’s article is all about affirming this, to which end I think his foregoing paragraph is just poorly expressed…In other words, the reason Christians who are faithful to biblical teaching are occupied with homosexuality at present is that it’s the salient moral issue at play in the public square, not because of some bizarre preoccupation or fascination they have with it.”
 [FRC.org, 6/10/15]

-FRC President Tony Perkins has made comments comparing LGBTQ rights to the holocaust, the end of the world.
+FRC President Tony Perkins has made comments comparing LGBTQ+ rights to the Holocaust, and the end of the world.

 FRC argues that laws which protect trans individuals from discrimination are illegitimate and dangerous.